 - Agent Scully: The story dumps Maddie in Middle-earth.
 Maddie, who has no belief in magic, tries to think of a mundane explanation.
 A kidnapper drugged her and dumped her, but there are no tire tracks.
-Maddie is dreaming, but can't wake.
+Maddie is dreaming, but can sleep and dream.
 She is in a remote part of Canada or America, but no one speaks English.
-Maddie is not a Flat Earth Atheist; after finding more evidence, she accepts that she is in some fantasy world.
+Maddie is not a Flat-Earth Atheist; after finding more evidence, she accepts that she is in some fantasy world.

 - Attempted Rape: To survive the first chapters, Maddie must accept food from strangers.
 One of these strangers tries to rape Maddie.

 - Cell Phones Are Useless: When Maddie lands in Middle-earth, she has no cell phone reception.
 Maddie continues looking for reception, not knowing that she is in Middle-earth (a land with no cell towers).
 She stops when her phone's battery dies forever.

 - Chekhov's Skill: In one town, Maddie learns how to ride the horse.
 Later in the story, Maddie is alone with a horse, and must ride to survive.

 - Damsel in Distress: Maddie is in a group of travelers when bandits attack them.
 They kill some Red Shirts and kidnap Maddie and the others.
 Some of the prisoners later die.
 Maddie is lucky to be among the survivors.

 - Deconstruction Fic: The author's goal is "a realistic girl-falls-into-M.E. story".

 - The Dung Ages: In chapter 3, this is how Maddie perceives the town of Bree.
 It looks medieval, and it stinks, with "open sewers down the sides of the street" and "the retched filth lying in the gutters and alleys".
 It disgusts her, but the locals seem to ignore it.